sainath7878/JODD-Documentation/readme.md

 # JODD UI Component Library

-This is a documentation site of all the components to show how the components look like and how they work.
+This is a documentation site for all the components to show how the components look like and how they work.

 ## Components